How to become a hypnotherapist in the UK

 • Can I get insurance with this qualification?

 • Is the course/organisation accredited by a professional body?
-(Hypnotherapy courses do not have to be accredited, but they can add credence to the qualification.)
+(Hypnotherapy courses do not have to be accredited, but they can add credibility to the qualification.)

 • What size are the classes?
 What is the learning environment like?